prichrd/vwd.nvim/README.md

 ### Telescope

-vwd.nvim extends Telescope's `find_files` and `live_grep` functionality by
+vwd.nvim extends Telescope's `find_files`, `live_grep` and `grep_string`
-setting the CWD to the VWD.
-Here is a sample Telescope configuration:
+functionalities by setting the CWD to the VWD.
+Here is a sample Telescope
+configuration:

 ```lua
   local telescope = require('telescope')